 Average hourly pay: $14 to $28

 Put your sleuthing skills to work.
 Claims investigators perform in-depth online and database research to assess the legitimacy of an individual's unemployment or insurance claim.
 The level of education and experience required varies by position, with senior roles possibly requiring specialized degrees.
-For example, applicants for Anthem's senior clinical fraud investigator must have an associate degree in nursing, current certification as a certified professional coder or both.
+For example, applicants for a position investigating fraudulent unemployment claims — a booming business due to the increased benefits during the pandemic — are asked to have two years of experience along with college-level courses in criminal justice or accounting.

 Average hourly pay: $30 to $54